KohWenLe/Vehicle-counting-and-classification-for-billboard-advertising/Traffic Video Analyzer/README.md

 ---

-## 4. Frontend Setup
+## 3. Frontend Setup

-1. In the frontend folder:
+1. In the vehicle-webapp folder:
    ```
-   cd frontend
+   cd vehicle-webapp
    npm install
    ```
 2. Run the frontend: